 Endowments and studentships - people are at the heart of our Institute and therefore we seek support to fund the team of people who will make our ground-breaking work possible.

-For a breakdown of giving options and more information on how to give to the Oxford Institute of Digital Health please follow this link: Giving to the Oxford Institute of Digital Health

-We offer a range of philanthropic opportunities - if you would like to discuss these, please contact Professor Richard Hobbs: richard.hobbs@phc.ox.ac.uk

-RECOGNISING OUR BENEFACTORS

-From its foundation, the University of Oxford's excellence has been sustained and advanced by visionary benefactors, many of whom have given their names to its colleges and facilities, creating living legacies that have carried the benefactor's values down through the centuries.
+For a breakdown of giving options and more information on how to give to the Oxford Institute of Digital Health please follow this link: Giving to the Oxford Institute of Digital Health We offer a range of philanthropic opportunities - if you would like to discuss these, please contact Professor Richard Hobbs: richard.hobbs@phc.ox.ac.uk The total combined cost of the building development, and endowments and studentships is estimated at £70 million OXFORD INSTITUTE OF DIGITAL HEALTH / INVESTMENT 21 RECOGNISING OUR BENEFACTORS From its foundation, the University of Oxford's excellence has been sustained and advanced by visionary benefactors, many of whom have given their names to its colleges and facilities, creating living legacies that have carried the benefactor's values down through the centuries.
 It is our great privilege to recognise the indispensable contribution our funders make and to involve them in the life of the University - from academic ceremonies to sporting events, intellectual presentations, formal dinners, and meetings with our leaders and senior academics.

 WORLD-LEADING INSTITUTION FOR HEALTH RESEARCH

 The University of Oxford, the world's oldest English-speaking university, has been at the forefront of research, scholarship and innovation for over 850 years.
 Today it is a vibrant hub of research and innovation spanning all aspects of science, medicine, the social sciences, and humanities.

-Since 2013 the University has worked in formal partnership with the Oxford University Hospitals NHS Foundation Trust, facilitating and formalising the intersection between the academic and the clinical.
-The University also has formal partnerships with the Academic Health Science Network and Oxford Health NHS Foundation Trust, both of which have considerable strengths in digital health.
+Since 2013 the University has worked in formal partnership with the Oxford University Hospitals NHS Foundation Trust, facilitating and formalising the intersection between the academic and the clinical The University also has formal partnerships with the Academic Health Science Network and Oxford Health NHS Foundation Trust, both of which have considerable strengths in digital health.

 Oxford University's Nuffield Department of Primary Care Health Sciences is a world-leading, multidisciplinary centre for academic primary care in the UK.
 It leads research and teaching to rethink the way health care is delivered in general practice and other community settings, both across the UK and globally.
 The department hosts the new Bennett Institute for Applied Data Science and a renowned Clinical Trials Unit.

-academics, researchers, NHS clinicians, general practitioners and administrative staff, with over students, contribute to Oxford's extensive and exemplary teaching, research and clinical programmes.
+Almost academics, researchers,

+administrative staff, with

+practitioners and

+over

+10

+(1)

+WHO

+S

+NHS clinicians, general

+DATE SYS DIA

+PUL

+M
-The Institute will bring together an international Diversity and provide invaluable quidance on meeting the needs and priorities of end users.

-Inclusion Panel that will help to ensure our work is relative, accessible, equitable, inclusive, and ethical.
+The Institute (\mathfrak{R}) will bring together (A) (A) an international Diversity and Inclusion Panel that will help to ensure our work is relative, accessible, equitable, inclusive, and ethical.

+4,000

+students, contribute to Oxford's extensive and exemplary teaching, research and clinical programmes.

-We will also have a Patient and Public Involvement Advisory Group to
+We will also have Patient and Public Involvement Advisory Group to

+provide invaluable guidance on meeting the needs and priorities of end users.

 "Our extensive research partnerships and collaborations with universities, NHS trusts, and industry at home and abroad play a major part in enabling our research to deliver health benefits for millions of people here in the UK and worldwide, as well as helping us to attract and support some of the best scientists and clinicians to work with us."

 Professor Gavin Screaton, Head of the Medical Sciences Division, University of Oxford

-Contact us

-If you would like more information or are interested in supporting us please contact Professor Richard Hobbs: richard.hobbs@phc.ox.ac.uk